 It seems that I turn to the flavor profile of Tex-Mex pretty regularly anytime I am craving comfort food.
 This would explain why I also have a keto chicken tamale pie option.

-Although I am forever grateful to the benefits this diet has afforded me, I still occasionally miss high carbs foods.
-You should know that 99.9 % of my low carb keto recipes came about out of a need to satisfy a high carb craving.
+Although I am forever grateful for the benefits this diet has afforded me, I still occasionally miss high-carb foods.
+You should know that 99.9% of my keto recipes came about out of a need to satisfy a high-carb craving.

 Let’s just say my struggle ends up being a blessing in disguise.
 I figure that if I’m having a craving for tamale pie, perhaps you are too.
 Or at least know someone who could use this recipe.

 Wanting “cornbread” with my chili made this keto tamale pie a beautiful reality.
 This is why these days, rather than run from a craving, I just embrace it as an opportunity to get creative in the kitchen.